-The compiler is developed starting from the current C1X source code base.
-This helps us testing the compiler at every intermediate development step on a variety of Java benchmarks.
-We define the following development milestones and when they are considered to be achieved (see Section 11 for planned dates):
+The compiler is being developed starting from the current C1X source code base.
+This helps us test the compiler at every intermediate development step on a variety of Java benchmarks.
+We define the following development milestones (see Section 11 for planned dates):

-M1: We have a fully working Graal VM version with a stripped down C1X compiler that does not perform any optimizations.
+M1: We have a fully working Graal VM version with a stripped down C1X compiler that does not perform any optimization.

-M2: We modified the high-level intermediate representation to be based on the compiler graph data structure
+M2: We modified the high-level intermediate representation to be based on the compiler graph data structure.